-Many pet shampoos come with a tick-killing chemical that helps keep the creepy-crawlies from taking a bite out of your beloved cat or dog.
-Regularly bathing your animal with such a shampoo could help reduce the number of ticks that latch onto them.
-These shampoos often also deter fleas, giving your pet extra reinforcements against pesky little parasites.
+Many pet shampoos come with a tick-killing chemical that helps keep the creepy-crawlies from taking a bite out of your beloved cat or dog; regularly bathing your animal with such a shampoo could help reduce the number of ticks that latch onto them.
+These shampoos often also deter fleas, giving your pet extra reinforcements against the pesky little parasites.
 Beyond shampoo, you can also use other topical treatments, such as a spray or powder.
-You should talk to your vet to make sure you're picking an appropriate product for your pet.
+You should talk to your vet to make sure you’re picking an appropriate product for your pet.

 4. Put a tick collar on your pet.

-These collars release small amounts of pesticides and are a passive, preventative tool that may help reduce the number of ticks embedding into your animal’s skin.
-But pets that like to chew on everything—including whatever they're wearing—or those that play with other mouthy animals may benefit from an alternative tick deterrent, since the collars contain pesticides that shouldn’t be ingested.
+These collars release small amounts of pesticides and are a passive, preventive tool that may help reduce the number of ticks embedding into your animal’s skin.
+But pets that like to chew on everything—including whatever they’re wearing—or those that play with other mouthy animals may benefit from an alternative tick deterrent, since the collars contain pesticides that shouldn’t be ingested.

 5. Use oral tick medication.

 You may want to ask your vet about using an oral tick medication, which usually comes in a chewable or pill capsule.
 If a tick bites your pet after they’ve taken their medication, the drug will destroy the arachnid’s nervous system and kill it.
 Tick medication could be a good tool for the heaviest part of tick season.
-But since it doesn’t actually prevent the bloodsuckers from biting your pet in the first place, it should be used with other tick-deterring methods.
+But since it doesn’t actually prevent the bloodsuckers from latching onto your pet in the first place, it should be used with other tick-deterring methods.

 6. Regularly check your pets for ticks.